nup002/Mathboard/docs/first_setup.md

 Follow these steps to update your Mathpad's firmware:

 1. Go to the [releases page](link-to-releases) and download the firmware file that matches your keyboard layout
-2. Connect your Mathpad to your computer
-3. Follow the firmware update instructions in the [Firmware Update Guide](update_firmware.md)
+2. Follow the firmware update instructions in the [Firmware Update Guide](update_firmware.md)

 Once you're done, head over to [Getting Started](/get_started.md).